Particular/docs.particular.net/persistence/mongodb/migration-warning.include.md

+> [!CAUTION]
-DANGER: Compatibility with existing data requires additional settings which must be configured, otherwise data duplication and incorrect execution of business logic may occur.
+> Compatibility with existing data requires additional settings which must be configured, otherwise data duplication and incorrect execution of business logic may occur.